tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/最佳实践/成本管理/资源利用率提升工具大全_intl_en.md

 3. Limit the upper and lower thresholds of resource usage by a container and limit its request for too many resources while ensuring its normal operation.

 #### `LimitRange` in TKE
 TKE has productized `LimitRange`.
 You can directly manage it by namespace in the console.
-For detailed directions, see [Limit Ranges](https://kubernetes.io/docs/concepts/policy/limit-range/).
+For detailed directions, see [Namespace](https://www.tencentcloud.com/document/product/457/30660).
+For more information, see [Limit Ranges](https://kubernetes.io/docs/concepts/policy/limit-range/).
 ![](https://qcloudimg.tencent-cloud.cn/raw/778c86b97794d55d2b34fe0ef946d3f8.png)
 :::
 </dx-tabs>